juxor/afaq/markdown/append35.md

 > _ "Commune will be organised by the standing federation of the Barricades. .
 .
 [T]he federation of insurgent associations, communes and provinces . . .
-[would] organise a revolutionary force capable of defeating reaction . . . it is the very fact of the expansion and organisation of the revolution for the purpose of self-defence among the insurgent areas that will bring about the triumph of the revolution."_ [**Michael Bakunin: Selected Writings**, pp.
+[would] organise a revolutionary force capableof defeating reaction . . . it is the very fact of the expansion and organisation of the revolution for the purpose of self-defence among the insurgent areas that will bring about the triumph of the revolution."_ [**Michael Bakunin: Selected Writings**, pp.